reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/devices/children/c8y_devices_children_list.md

       --query string           Additional query filter
       --queryTemplate string   String template to be used when applying the given query.
 Use %s to reference the query/pipeline input
       --withChildren           Determines if children with ID and name should be returned when fetching the managed object.
 Set it to false to improve query performance.
+      --withChildrenCount      When set to true, the returned result will contain the total number of children in the respective objects (childAdditions, childAssets and childDevices)
 ```

 ### Options inherited from parent commands